Apollodotus II: Rule

 Apollodotus II seems to have been a member of the dynasty of Menander I, since he used their typical deity Athena Alkidemos on most of his silver, and also Menander's title Soter (Greek: Σωτήρ, "the Saviour"), on all his coins.
 On some coins, he also calls himself Philopator (Greek: Φιλοπάτωρ, "the father-loving"), which proves that his father had been king before him.
 R C Senior guesses that Amyntas or Epander could have been his father.

 Apollodotus' reign possibly began in the Punjab, when the Scythian king Maues ruled in Gandhara and its capital Taxila.
 What probably happened is that Apollodotus II took over Taxila after the death of Maues, though it is uncertain whether he defeated Maues or his descendants, or was allied or related to the dynasty of Maues.
 The late Indo-Greeks may have been rather mixed with both Indians and Scythians.
 R C Senior suggests that Apollodotus had struck an alliance with another Scythian king, Azes I.

 The Scythian hold on Gandhara loosened after the death of Maues, and petty kings of mixed or uncertain origin, like Artemidorus the son of Maues, Telephus and perhaps Menander II emerged in the area.
 These kings posed no threat to Apollodotus II, who on some of his coins assumed the title Basileus Megas (Greek: Βασιλεὺς Μέγας, "Great King"), in echo of Maues' boastful title "Great King of Kings".

-After the death of Apollodotus II, the Indo-Greek kingdom fragmented once more and more.
+After the death of Apollodotus II, the Indo-Greek kingdom fragmented once more.